scaleway/octodns-scaleway/README.md

     # API Secret Key
     token: env/SCALEWAY_SECRET_KEY
     # API Create zone
-    create_zone: True
+    create_zone: False
 ```

 #### Create Zone
 Optional argument (default: False).
 If set to True, Automaticaly create new zone when needed, be carreful, create a new zone can add fee.
-If set to False, try to use only the master zone.
+If set to False, use the root zone.

 ### Support Information